 Feelings of helplessness is prevalent when it comes to trying to comfort someone in grief.
 From our psychologists, here are things to say (and not to) when someone you know is in grief.

-Read more10 Things to Say to a Friend who is Struggling with their Mental Health
+Read more10 Things to Say When a Friend Is Struggling

 “I would rather walk with a friend in the dark than walk alone in the light.”